 Making inclusion an integral part of your organisation

 Managing people is hard, and managing people who have different experiences to you is even harder - but that’s also why it’s necessary that you put in the work to ensure that everyone has equal opportunity to succeed.

 A willingness to change our own behaviours is only the start, but how can you take individual actions and turn them into change at an organisational level?
 How do you build sustainable and systemic change?

-Co-hosted by Danielle Leong (Engineering Manager, GitHub)
+Co-hosted by Danielle Leong (Head of Identity and Access Management, GitHub)

 November 17, 2020 • 11am – 2pm EST • EMEA and APAC replays

 Over the past six sessions, we’ve covered the core tenets of being an engineering leader - but you can’t grow and nurture your teams without also growing yourself.

 Finding time to devote to self-improvement can be a challenge, and it always seems like the easiest thing to move down your priority list.
 It’s also harder for senior leaders to receive actionable feedback on their own work.

 Anjuan Simmons will be joining us for each of the seven sessions of LeadDev Together.
 He’ll be steering the conversation alongside one of our expert subject co-hosts.